mikerochip/addressables-training-manual/README.md

 This is a ScriptableObject that contains settings, *some* of which are version controlled.
 It's quite confusing that there's no clear way to tell which settings are version controlled and which are not.

 * **Profile in Use**: Changes AddressableAssetSettings.
 This is the profile that gets used when you make a content build either by calling Addressables.BuildPlayerContent() or clicking Build > New Build > Default Build Script in the Addressables Groups window.
+  * **Warning: Because this setting changes the ScriptableObject and this object is intended to be source-controlled, you'll need to be very careful to change the setting back to its default value instead of committing it when you're done testing Addressables.**
 * **Build Remote Catalog**: Changes AddressableAssetSettings.
 You need to check this before you make a content update build.
 * **Send Profiler Events**: Does not change AddressableAssetSettings.
 This enables you to profile the system from the Addressables Event Viewer.
 This actually changes a file in your `Library/com.unity.addressables` folder, it turns out, effectively making this a user-specific setting.